itflow-org/itflow-docker/README.md

 7. Go to your domain.
 You should be redirected to setup.php.
 Enter server information correlated to .env and docker-compose.yml
 > Defaults:  Username: itflow, Password: $ITFLOW_DB_PASS from .env, Database: itflow, Server: itflow-db

-## Cron Setup
-Copy the apache file in the crontab folder to **/etc/crontabs/** of the docker container.

 ## Environment Variables
 ```
 ENV TZ Etc/UTC